w3c/openscreenprotocol/README.md

 The excellent
-[Discovery and Pairing Literature Review](https://github.com/bbc/device-discovery-pairing) by @chrisneedham and @libbymiller covers a wide range of technologies for interconnection among personal devices, including mDNS/DNS-SD and SSDP.
+[Discovery and Pairing Literature Review](https://github.com/bbc/device-discovery-pairing) by [@chrisn](https://github.com/chrisn) and [@libbymiller](https://github.com/libbymiller) covers a wide range of technologies for interconnection among personal devices, including mDNS/DNS-SD and SSDP.